DennisMudd/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Qianchang/Dennis is a PhD student at the Cambridge Institute of Therapeutic Immunology & Infectious Disease (CITIID).
-He is a recent graduate of Harvey Mudd College, where he studied computational biology and physics.
 Previously, he has worked on synthetic biology, microbiology and immunology projects at MIT, the Jackson Laboratory (JAX), Harvey Mudd, and the Wyss Institute at Harvard Medical School.
 He aspires to work eventually at the intersection of systems immunology and synthetic biology to develop novel therapeutics.

 Among the many exciting fields, he is now fascinated with the field of immunology with its highly complexnature.
 He was first exposed to the field of immunology in Dr. Jacques Banchereau's Lab at JAX.
 During his time at Harvey Mudd, he was also intrigued by physics and Taoism.
 You can sometimes find him reading Tao Te Ching and some random physics writings.